The 100 Greatest Movie Quotes of the 21st Century

 Requiem for a Dream (2000)

-Nobody on the Thrillist Entertainment staff was jumping out of their seat to take the "ass to ass" quote, and who can blame them!
+Nobody on staff here was jumping to write up the "ass to ass" quote, and who can blame them!
 It's the seediest, most repulsive line in a seedy, repulsively attractive film, and it serves as the three-word culmination of lives given over to the destructive power of drugs.
-The line comes during the film's final montage, which depicts each of the central characters' rock bottom: Harry's (Jared Leto) infected arm needs to be amputated, Tyrone (Marlon Wayans) has to kick heroin cold turkey in prison, and Sara undergoes electroshock therapy.
+The line comes during the film's final montage, which depicts each of the central characters' rock bottom: Harry (Jared Leto) learns his infected arm needs to be amputated, Tyrone (Marlon Wayans) has to kick heroin cold turkey in prison, and Sara (Ellen Burstyn) undergoes electroshock therapy.
 But it's Jennifer Connelly's Marion who's subjected to the most degrading act in her perpetual search for drugs.
 Having already set up an arrangement with the pimp Big Tim (Keith David), Marion takes him up on his offer to join a little party he throws, a party that's actually a sex show.
 As the scene intensifies and Connelly and the other girls continue blowing cocaine, one asks, "So what are we gonna do now?"
 Cue Stanley B. Herman's Uncle Hank (his name comes from the book), who knows exactly what they're gonna do now: The act that's pretty well described by its name.
-If you know nothing else about this movie, you probably still know this line thanks to its ubiquity on the internet -- a line and scene that director Darren Aronofsky says on the DVD commentary were inspired by something he actually witnessed.
+If you know nothing else about this movie, you probably still know this line thanks to its ubiquity on the internet—a line and scene that director Darren Aronofsky says on the DVD commentary were inspired by something he actually witnessed.
 No further elaboration given.
 Yikes!
 (Watch)

 50. "You will ride eternal, shiny and chrome."